-This chapter describes security function policies and organisational security policies provided by the TOE to counter threats.
+This chapter describes security function policies that the TOE adopts to counter threats, and organisational security policies.

 In addition to offering MFP capabilities such as Copy, Print, and Scan, the TOE is capable of storing user document data in its hard disk and has the functionality for interacting with user terminals and various servers over the network.